unlock-protocol/unlock/docs/docs/governance/unlock-dao/unlock-dao.md

 ### Initial settings

-The governor contract has been configured with the following initial characteristics:
+The governor contract has been configured with the following characteristics:

 * Anyone can submit a proposal (no ownership threshold)
 * Proposal Delay: 6 days